jli924/DeepBlueCleanUp/README.md

 the ultimate game designed to teach players of all ages the importance of recycling through interactive and engaging gameplay.
-Dive into a virtual world where you'll discover the wonders of responsible waste management and become a recycling hero.
+Dive into a virtual world where you'll discover the wonders of responsible waste management and become a recycling hero!

 ## Images
 <img width="546" alt="Screenshot of home page" src="assets/cleanup ss1.png">